-- how is the thermodynamic equilibrium characterized? - which quantities are of interest? - how may these be derived from the partition function? - how to derive the ensemble partition function from the partition function of a single molecule? - how is partition function connected to phase-space density? - MD simulation provides an alternative way to thermodynamic quantities - it is difficult to obtain free energies from normal simulations classical thermodynamics \rightarrow
+- how to derive the ensemble partition function from the partition function of a single molecule? - how is partition function connected to phase-space density? - MD simulation provides an alternative way to thermodynamic quantities - it is difficult to obtain free energies from normal simulations microcanonical ensemble: